-6.5.2.: Grade Level Requirements.
+6.5.2.
+Grade Level Requirements

 GaPSC-approved EPPs shall ensure candidates complete supervised field experiences consistent with the grade levels and field(s) of certification sought.
 Candidates for Birth Through Kindergarten certification must complete field experiences at three (3) levels: with children aged 0 to 2, 3 to 4, and in a kindergarten classroom.
-Candidates for Elementary certification must complete field experiences at three (3) levels: in grades PK-K, 1-3, and 4-5.
-Candidates for Middle Grades certification must complete field experiences at two (2) levels:

-in grades 4-5 and 6-8.
+Candidates for Elementary certification must complete field experiences at three (3) levels: in grades PK-K, 1-3, and 4- in grades 4-5 and 6-8.
 Candidates for P-12 certification must complete field experiences at four (4) levels: in grades PK-2, 3-5, 6-8, and 9-12.
-Candidates for certification in secondary (6-12) fields must complete field experiences in their fields of certification at two (2) levels: in grades 6-8 and 9-12.
+Candidates for certification in secondary (6-12) fields must complete field experiences at two (2) levels: in grades 6-8 and 9-12.